 “No way, I’ve got it,” Bruce blurted.

-Alfred stood several feet behind Bruce, wary of being smacked in the nose again with a titanium bat appendage.
+Alfred staggered backward behind Bruce for several feet, always wary of being smacked in the nose again with a titanium bat appendage.

 “Let’s go!”
 Bruce’s shout was muffled by metal.
 He turned to face Alfred like a glacier bobbing in the ocean.